 What to Watch Out for When Improving an Existing Sanity Instance

-At Nearform, we understand that software development does not end at the initial launch.
-Requirements change and the team’s initial assumptions are tested.
-Enhancing a system in production demands a nuanced approach to implementation that is distinct from an initial build.
-Our extensive experience with Sanity CMS has provided us with valuable insights in resolving these scenarios.
-Read on to learn about some of our strategies to refine an existing Sanity instance so that it continues to evolve with your business needs.
+At Nearform, we understand that software development does not end on launch day.
+Requirements change and the team’s initial assumptions will be tested.
+Enhancing a system in production demands a new approach to implementation, distinct from an initial build.
+Read on to uncover some of our strategies, learned through deep experience with Sanity CMS, to refine an existing Sanity instance so that it evolves with your business needs.

 Assessing Your Content Strategy

-As a content management system, the most significant changes to an existing Sanity instance will usually deal with how data is organized on the site or changes to the workflow that content admins use to update the site.
+As a content management system, the most significant changes to an existing Sanity instance usually deal with either how data is organized on the site or changes to the workflows that content admins use to update the site.

 Some of the common kinds of changes we’re referring to are: